 - Quickly addressing that pain

-- Close contact with the hospice team
+- Close communication between family caregivers, doctors, and the hospice team

 In many cases, longer-acting medications can help reduce the frequency of breakthrough pain, but there may be times when a patient needs an extra dose.
 Access to someone knowledgeable about end-of-life pain management and who can adjust medication as needed is vital to managing pain.